CS-Outreach-Session/Cyber-Hygiene/HackRF One/README.md

  ![Signs of Phising email](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/Signs%20of%20Phishing%20Email.png)

-other forms signs of email Phising include:
+other signs of email phising include:
 * Sense of urgency
 * Generic greetings
 * A call for immediate action